0xGoerliMainnet/ipsx-desktop-client/README.md

 ## Copyright and Licensing

-IPSX Desktop Client is mainteined [IPSX](https://ip.sx/) and licensed under the Apache 2.0 license.
+IPSX Desktop Client is maintained by [IPSX](https://ip.sx/) and licensed under the Apache 2.0 license.
 A license summary can be seem below:

 ```
 Copyright 2018 IP Exchange : https://ip.sx/